thedzy/Shell/Scripts/README.md

 # colours.sh
 Visualise term 256 colours or find the colour pattern to create a gradient

+# draw.sh
+A drawinf program writen in shell

 # embed_file_in_script
 Creates a script that will generate a file when run.
 Can be used to create starter scripts to embed files that will be needed during it's run.